-Given that fuzzers, such as AFL, can only be used by experts, we developed a tool that is both technologically advanced (for example, it combines fuzzing technology of three fuzzing engines: AFL, libFuzzer, and honggfuzz) and easy to use.
+Given that fuzzers, such as AFL, can only be used by experts, we developed a testing platform that is both technologically advanced (for example, it combines fuzzing technology of three fuzzing engines: AFL, libFuzzer, and honggfuzz) and easy to use.
 It integrates directly into your IDE and you will be able to run fuzz tests on every code change quickly and easily.
-You can learn more about it here.

 If you want to learn more about our fuzzing platform you can get in touch with one of our security experts.